learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 They didn't want to keep and manually update a long list of containers and servers.

-So they decided to write a platform that can automatically analyse resource utilisation, schedule and deploy containers.
+So they decided to write a platform that could automatically analyse resource utilisation, schedule and deploy containers.

+But it was closed source.

-Later on, a few Googlers decided to leave the company and restart the project as an open source effort.
+Few Googlers decided to rewrite the platform as an open source effort.

-The rest is history.
+And the rest is history.

 _So what's Kubernetes?_